w3c/editing/explainer.md

 On Test and Headless platforms, MIME types will be used for consistency with Linux, ChromeOS, and Android.

-### User Gesture Requirement
-On top of Async Clipboard API requirements for focus, secure context, and permission, use of this API will require a user gesture, so that the site will not be able to silently read or write clipboard information.
-This will be gated when the `{direct: ['format1', 'format2']}` list is present, and will reject if the user gesture is not present.

-This requirement isn’t enforced for the Async Clipboard API overall, as such a change would be web-incompatible, breaking sites that already use this API with the expectation that user gesture was not a requirement.
-That said, as direct clipboard would be a new, more powerful API, it will be required to protect the user’s privacy.
-Additionally, it may be notable that Safari already requires a user gesture for all Async Clipboard API interactions.

-### Permissions
-Due to concerns regarding permission fatigue and comprehensibility, and due to the limited utility of a permission, no new permission would be implemented for direct clipboard.
-Given that Clipboard API read and write are already permitted, direct clipboard read and write will be permitted as is.

 ### Caveat: Unclear Clipboard format source on read.
 A site may potentially read a format from one of two roughly equivalent sources: sanitized or pickled.
 It may be unclear or confusing which equivalent format is actually being read from.
 This could allow malicious sites to for example write a malicious pickled text/plain format, while also providing an innocuous sanitized text/plain format.
 Most folks will only ever see the innocuous content, but folks using a site that expects pickled content may surprisingly be exposed to the malicious content.
 It could also be confusing for sites that a native application expecting a sanitized format cannot get access to the same content as another native application expecting the equivalent pickled format.